google/grr-doc/deploying-grr-clients/troubleshooting.md

 - --verbose: This will set higher logging allowing you to see what is going on.
-- --debug: If set, and an unhandled error occurs in the client, the client will break into a pdb debugging shell.
+- --pdb_post_mortem: If set, and an unhandled error occurs in the client, the client will break into a pdb debugging shell.

 ```docker